victorvde/dota2_nohats/README.md

-This is the README for the Dota 2 nohats mod.

 # General
 ## What is this?
 Dota 2 nohats is a modification for Valve's Dota 2.
 Installing this mod overrides cosmetic files with default files.
 Effectively it seems like nobody has cosmetics equipped.
-The page for this mod is <https://github.com/victorvde/dota2_nohats>.
+The page for this mod is <https://dota2nohats.neocities.org/>.

 ## How do I install this mod?
 Copy the files to the Dota 2 folder (steamapps/common/dota 2 beta/dota).